Justinette2175/lighthouse-labs-classes/README.md

 _Next part is pretty abstract.
 Make sure to focus for now, and trust that it will make sense in time!_

 - [ ] So far, we have never passed in any arguments to our callback function.
-Let's instead modify the scream function so that now screams a different number of 'A's each time (same number that is passed as the count).
+Let's instead modify the scream function so that it now screams for twice as long as the wash cycle.

 - [ ] Let's look at another example.
 Let's make a function that does any action we like on two numbers.